Skip to main content

 Compassion That Feels in the Gut

-If you want loyalty, trust, and long-term impact, cultivate gut-level compassion.
-It will change how you see, and how others see you.
+Trust me, if you want loyalty, commitment, and a lasting impact, cultivate compassion.
+It'll change how you see your team, and how they see you.

 Forgiveness as the Ultimate Disruptor

-Forgiveness, at its core, is disruptive.
-It breaks the cycle of retaliation.
-It dismantles bitterness that poisons teams and families alike.
-It doesn't mean erasing consequences or pretending harm didn't happen.
-It means choosing freedom over bondage, for them and for you.
+Forgiveness is disruptive.
+It breaks the cycle of resentment.
+It dismantles the bitterness that can poison a team or a family.
+It doesn't mean ignoring the consequences of someone's actions, but it means choosing freedom over bitterness, for them and for you.

 The Pattern That Changes Everything

-Notice the pattern Paul gives: kindness, then compassion, then forgiveness.
-This isn't random.
+Kindness, compassion, forgiveness: There's a reason Paul put these in this order.
 It's a progression.
 Kindness opens the door.
-Compassion moves you inside someone else's world.
-Forgiveness keeps the door from slamming shut when things go wrong.
+Compassion lets you step into someone else's shoes.
+Forgiveness keeps that door from slamming shut when things get tough.

 A Personal Audit for Growth